Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

 \subsubsection{Discussion}

 One of the challenges of the experiments is that no initial data or simulators were available.
-Despite the fact that the brushbot with highly complex system had to learn an optimal policy while dealing with safety by employing adaptive model learning, the proposed learning framework worked well in the real world.
+Despite the fact that the brushbot with highly complex system had to learn an optimal policy while dealing with safety by employing an adaptive model learning algorithm, the proposed learning framework worked well in the real world.
 Brushbot is powered by brushes, and its dynamics highly depends on the conditions of the floor and brushes.
 The possible changes of the agent dynamics thus lead to some violations of safety.
 Nevertheless, our learning framework recovered safety quickly.
 In addition, the agent learned a {\em good} policy within a quite short period.
 One reason of those successes of adaptivity and data-efficiency is the convex-analytic formulations.

-On the other hand, since our framework is fully adaptive, i.e., we do {\em not} collect data and conduct batch model learning and/or reinforcement learning, and no initial nominal model or a policy is available.
-Therefore, we need to reduce the dimensions of input vectors to speed-up and robustify learning.
+On the other hand, because no initial nominal model or policy is available and our framework is fully adaptive, i.e., we do {\em not} collect data to conduct batch model learning and/or reinforcement learning, we need to reduce the dimensions of input vectors to speed-up and robustify learning.
 This can be an inherent limitation of our framework.